-We deduct certain amounts from Your contract fund each month.
+Certain amounts are deducted from Your contract fund each month.
 These are:

-• a contract charge of \$10.00 (currently, We plan to reduce this charge to \$5.00 after the 10th contract year but this reduction is not guaranteed).

-- an expense charge that is based upon each Insured person's issue age, sex, risk class, and the face amount of insurance under Your contract - a cost of insurance deduction.
-The amount of this charge is based on a number of factors, including, but not limited to, each Insured person's issue age, sex, risk class, the contract duration, and the face amount of insurance under Your contract; and - charges for additional benefits.
+- an expense charge of \$5.00 (currently, We plan to make this deduction for only the first 15 contract years, but this waiver is not guaranteed), - a cost of insurance deduction.
+The amount of this charge is based on a number of factors, including, but not limited to, the Insured person's attained age, sex, risk class, and the amount of insurance under Your contract; and - charges for additional benefits.